Sharon Barrett

 Sharon Barrett (born September 18, 1961) is an American professional golfer who played on the LPGA Tour.

 Career

-Barrett was born in San Diego, California.
+In 1961, Barrett was born in San Diego, California.
 She won several amateur tournaments, including the Junior World Golf Championships (Girls 15–17) in 1978 and 1979.

-She played college golf at the University of Tulsa.
+Barrett played college golf at the University of Tulsa.
 She won her first five tournaments and led her team to the AIAW championship.
 She left after her freshman year and joined the LPGA Tour.

 Barrett won once on the LPGA Tour in 1984.